About the GHPP

 Funding Logic

-Seven selected and specialised German institutions and organisations in the field of public health protection, together with their international partners, can jointly apply for funding for their projects.
-Thus, the GHPP is a non-public funding program with a select group of expert institutions that contribute their technical expertise to international projects.
-The responsibility for the implementation of funded projects lies with the recipient institutions.
+Seven selected and specialised German public health institutes and organisations can apply, together with their international partners, for funding of their projects.
+The GHPP is therefore a non-public funding programme with a defined group of eligible institutions.